NC3-LU/coral-project/_posts/2023-06-09-discussion-CORAL-eccg.markdown

 categories: dissemination
 tags: coralproject
 author: pundorra
-toc: true
+toc: false
 ---

-We are happy to discuss CORAL and its approach at the ECCG meeting today, where EU level stakeholders can have a say on the overall implementation and follow-up!
+We are happy to discuss CORAL and its approach at the ECCG meeting today.
+ECCG stands for European Cybersecurity Certification Group and is composed of representatives of national cybersecurity certification authorities or representatives of other relevant national authorities.
+Among other responsibilities, ECCG can also examine developments in the field of cybersecurity certification and help exchange information and good practices on cybersecurity certification schemes.

-# Your comments [As Well!] can have impact on a larger scale

-As this is an European Commission funded project, that includes in its consortium a national standardisation authority, your opinions or suggestions regarding the methodology and prototype of this project could be discussed at European level.

-Feel free to [write to us](mailto:coral@lhc.lu?subject=Coral%20Project) if you have any questions or need further information.
+You can find more details about ECCG [here](https://digital-strategy.ec.europa.eu/en/policies/cybersecurity-certification-group).